-Article 15 Special situation of women, children and other vulnerable persons
+Special situation of women, children and other vulnerable persons

-In managing the situation resulting from mass migration, States must take into account the special situation of women, children and other vulnerable persons, in accordance with international law.

-2. States that have not yet become Parties to the international conventions protecting these persons are encouraged to do so.
+- 1. In managing the situation resulting from mass migration, States must take into account the special situation of women, children and other vulnerable persons, in accordance - 2.
+States that have not yet become Parties to the international conventions protecting these persons are encouraged to do so.

-PART SIX

-BURDEN-SHARING IN THE MANAGEMENT OF MASS MIGRATION
+PART SIX BURDEN-SHARING IN THE MANAGEMENT OF MASS MIGRATION

-Article 16 Sharing the burden of receiving mass migrants with "safe countries"
+Sharing the burden of receiving mass migrants with "safe countries'

-In order to alleviate the burden of receiving mass migrants, a State may direct part of them to one or more "safe countries" which agree to accept them, in the framework of bilateral arrangements.

-2. In this respect, the concept of a "safe country" must be defined according to precise criteria agreed upon by States.
+- In order to alleviate the burden of receiving mass migrants, a State may direct part of them to one or more "safe countries" which agree to accept them, in the framework of bilateral or multilateral arrangements. - In this respect, the concept of a "safe country" must be defined according to precise criteria agreed upon by States.
 The determination of a State as a "safe country" should be entrusted to an ad hoc international body which could be composed of representatives of main international bodies charged with matters of human rights, refugees, international migration and humanitarian affairs.

-Article 17 Solidarity and common and shared responsibility
+Solidarity and common and shared responsibility

-1. The management of mass migration requires solidarity of all States, taking into account their geographical situation, capacities and resources.

-2. In particular, it entails the responsibility of States and/or international organisations which are at the origin of, or involved in the situation that generates mass migration.
+- The management of mass migration requires solidarity of all States, taking into account their geographical situation, capacities and resources. - In particular, it entails the responsibility of States and/or international organisations which are at the origin of, or involved in the situation that generates mass migration.
 The contribution of these States and/or organisations to the management of this situation must depend on the level of their involvement in its occurrence.